Seirdy/seirdy.one/content/posts/website-best-practices.md

 your website, less (possibly none) of this article applies.

 Early rough drafts of this post generated some feedback I thought I should address below.
-Special thanks to the five IRC users who provided feedback!
+Special thanks to the eight IRC users who provided feedback!

 About fonts
 -----------